 Review: The Shape of Water

 Everything is underwater.
-The light is reflecting off the walls and casts a gentle green hue.
+The light is reflecting off the walls, casting a gentle green hue.
 Classical music is playing as we enter an apartment where everything is floating.
 We see our protagonist Elisa (Sally Hawkins) sleeping, lingering within the water.
 Slowly, the setting transitions into a regular dry apartment.
-Shades of other colors return, the music continues to flow, an alarm clock goes off to wake Elisa, as if everything before was just a dream.
+Shades of other colors return, the music continues to flow, and an alarm clock goes off to wake Elisa, as if everything before was just a dream.

 But the love doesn’t stop there, for The Shape of Water also acts as a love letter to film.
 Going back to that opening sequence with everything underwater, the film is always constantly presenting something to its audience that is magical and endearing.
 The picture plays around with fantasy and art in delightful ways, sometimes actually giving us quick glimpses of various TV shows and movies.
 In the beginning of the film, Elisa and Giles spend their time watching TV, commenting on the dancing and the music.
 It’s this latter element that continuously finds itself popping up throughout the film, appearing in moments where Elisa and her friends are dancing, joking, and enjoying each other’s company.
-Scenes with music also tend to include elegant colors and visuals, such as when Elisa and the creature underwater are kissing and holding each other.
-There’s such heavy use of charm in the air, somewhat giving off a playfulness that is reminiscent in such works like Amélie.
+Scenes with music also tend to include elegant colors and visuals, such as when Elisa and the creature are kissing and holding each other.
+There’s such heavy use of charm in the air, giving off a playfulness that is reminiscent of such works like Amélie.
 Furthermore, the celebration of art comes even more into focus when we see the contrast of all these characters, to that of Shannon’s Colonel.
-He constantly seeks to be in control, to narrow is focus, and at times states his want for “silence”.
+He constantly seeks to be in control, to narrow is focus, and at times state his want for “silence”.
 All the experiences and joys we see from Elisa and company, are not there with the Colonel; all his actions and scenes are just to tackle goals and a sense of accomplishment, rather than to flow with life and embrace feeling.
-So in a sense, the film shows us how art is something to be celebrated by those who wish to live freely, as themselves, and with passion.
+So in a sense, the film shows us how art encourages to live freely, to be as one's self, and to live with passion.